kushalkolar/wgpu-sparse-matvec/README.md

 ### project dir

 #### `_spmv.py`

- tell the GPU to render
-specific data, and then have a Texture so we can view it.
-The classes in this module handle this.

 * `ComputeShader`: helper class adopted from pygfx, modified to be compatible with basic uniform buffers.
 This class manages bindings (i.e. describe data that gets binded to the GPU), and the pipeline.
 We can